-Walking isn’t exactly glamorized in the world of cardiovascular exercise.
-However, it has many benefits over other types of fitness routines.
-These advantages keep avid walkers coming back every day, improving their routines, and living a healthier life.
+Walking has many benefits compared to other types of exercises, though it isn’t exactly glamorized in the world of cardiovascular exercise.
+The advantages of walking keep avid walkers coming back every day, improving their routines, and living a healthier life.
 Walking isn’t a fad that will be replaced by something “better” in six months.
 It’s a realistic way to meet your recommended fitness goals and achieve a long-term, healthier lifestyle.

 These benefits make walking a favorite form of cardio for many people.

 - No supplies necessary – When you start a walking routine, all you really need is a good pair of shoes.

 - Gentle on joints and injuries – A form of exercise that doesn’t leave you in pain is a routine you can complete day after day.

 - Versatility – Walking can be done anywhere, so a change of pace, location, or intensity level can be easily accomplished to make your workout exciting again.